cmars/ssh-import-id/README.md

 ssh-auth-id
 ===========

-You're logged onto an EC2 instance, working on a problem with your fellow devs, and you want to invite them to log in and take a look at these crazy log messages.
+You're logged onto a cloud instance working on a problem with your fellow devs, and you want to invite them to log in and take a look at these crazy log messages.
 What do?

 Oh.
 You have to ask them to cat their public SSH key, paste it into IRC (wait, no, it's id\_rsa.pub, not id\_rsa silly!) then you copy it and cat it to the end of authorized\_hosts.

 That's where ssh-auth-id comes in.
 With ssh-auth-id, you can add the public SSH keys from a known, trusted online identity to grant SSH access.

 Currently supported identities include Launchpad (https://launchpad.net) and of course, Github!

 Usage
 -----